 Inside, it’s a rather non-descript restaurant run by Chinese owners.
-They also partnered with Prestotea, so you can order their specialty drinks in addition to your meal.
+They also partnered with Prestotea, so you can order their specialty drinks with your meal.

-On the first visit, I ordered the DIY set with ramen noodles with tenderous rib and boiled egg in a ginger soup.
+On the first visit, I ordered the “Soup Base I” set with Japanese ramen noodles with tenderous rib and boiled egg in a ginger soup.
 I chose the Tofu Nuggets as the side order.
-My mom had chosen the soba noodles with beef tendon and scallop in a curry soup with a side order of takoyaki.
+My mom chose the soba noodles with beef tendon and scallop in a curry soup with a side order of takoyaki.
 Neither of us ordered any drinks.

-The tofu nugget was pretty good.
+The side order of the Tofu Nugget was pretty good.
 It was slightly crispy and it resembled the infamous ones from Kinton Ramen.

 The Takoyaki was quite good as well.

 On this second visit, I ordered rice in basil soup with sliced beef and spinach (as I wanted more veggies).
 I tried the Tobiko Salad too.
-The basil soup was definitely interesting too and very concentrated in the soup.
+The basil soup was definitely interesting too and very concentrated in the soup (it tasted a bit bitter towards the end..).
 The rice was plentiful and I took home the leftovers.

 The Tobiko Salad was all right.